Shine logo

 What Is Shine?

-Shine is a franchise in the Home & Commercial Services category that grants the right to operate a business providing residential and commercial window cleaning, pressure washing, screen cleaning, gutter cleaning, house and building detailing, and holiday light installation, storage, and removal services.
-It serves a mix of residential (B2C) and commercial (B2B) customers, with primary markets including residents of high-end neighborhoods and commercial businesses.
-The core service bundle is the suite of exterior cleaning, detailing, and holiday lighting services delivered using the Shine System, which includes eco-friendly materials, specialized training, and proprietary operating standards.
+Shine is a franchise in the Home & Commercial Services category that grants franchisees the right to operate a business providing residential and commercial window cleaning, pressure washing, screen cleaning, gutter cleaning, house and building detailing, and holiday light installation, storage, and removal services.
+It serves both residential consumers and commercial customers (a mix of B2C and B2B), with a stated market emphasis on residents of high-end neighborhoods and commercial businesses.
+The core service bundle is the exterior cleaning, detailing, and holiday lighting services delivered pursuant to the franchisor's Shine System, which includes the use of eco-friendly and safe materials, specialized training, and proprietary procedures.

 Shine Franchise: Pros and Cons